 From reviewing your skill sets, you may be aware of what you would want to improve on.
 Then perhaps you could look out for workshops or training that could help to fill the gap.
 Workshops do allow one to practice the skills that you are picking up.
 You could also get help with writing applications.

 9. Taking Internships:

-Internships are pathway to working full-fledged in an organisations.
+Internships are the pathway to working full-fledged in an organization.
 Hence, seek the type of work you prefer and find out which place offers them.
 Many companies do provide internships for graduates.
-Initiate the task early to know the whole process and take up internship programmes be it 1 month or 6 months.
+Initiate the task early to know the whole process and take up internship programs be it 1 month or 6 months.

 During this period the employer would have surely evaluated your skills and your attitude.
-Besides they would also suggest to attend trainings and workshops to enhance your skills.
-You could come back again to seek full time job after enhancement of other necessary skills.
+Besides they would also suggest attending training and workshops to enhance your skills.
+You could come back again to seek a full-time job after the enhancement of other necessary skills.

 10. Attend interviews:

 There could be companies who do call up for interviews.
 Don’t avoid attending one feeling that you haven’t completed your studies.
 Attend or participate in interviews considering them to be your practice session even if you are not interested in the job.

 It also allows you to tell your story, again and again, making you adept in explaining yourself.
 The more you attend the more you can answer questions on the spot practicing you to think critically.